hashxim/hconMD/Work_MD/How Muscles grow.md

-`If you tear your muscles up, eat right, rest and repeat, you'll create the conditions to make your muscles as big and strong as possible.`
+`If you tear your muscles up, eat right, rest and repeat, you'll create the conditions to make your muscles as big and strong as possible.
+It is with muscles as it is with life: Meaningful growth requires challenge and stress.
+Protein, testosterone and age factor also affects muscle building and repair.`

 ## Muscles - Introduction
 We have over 600 of them.
 They make up between 1/3 and 1/2 of our body weight, and along with connective tissue, they bind us together, hold us up, and help us move.